ludwig-ai/ludwig/README.md

 ![Ludwig logo](https://github.com/uber/ludwig/raw/master/docs/images/ludwig_hero.png "Ludwig logo")

-Ludwig is a toolbox built on top of TensorFlow that allows to train and test deep learning models without the need to write code.
+Ludwig is a toolbox built on top of TensorFlow that allows us to train and test deep learning models without the need to write code.

 All you need to provide is a CSV file containing your data, a list of columns to use as inputs, and a list of columns to use as outputs, Ludwig will do the rest.
-Simple commands can be used to train models both locally and in a distributed way, and to use them to predict on new data.
+Simple commands can be used to train models both locally and in a distributed way, and to use them to predict new data.

 A programmatic API is also available in order to use Ludwig from your python code.
 A suite of visualization tools allows you to analyze models' training and test performance and to compare them.